chpc-tech-eval/coverged-cloud-and-hpc-platform/README.md

 - **Switch-level networking & hardware configuration**

 The end goal is to:
+- Investigate Cloud Computing platform **Openstack**
+- Configure Hardware at CSIR Lab
+- Configure the Networking
+- Deploy Ironic using Kolla Ansible
 - Deploy a fully functional bare-metal OpenStack cluster
-- Deploy the same cluster on virtual machines
+- Deploy the cluster on VMs using OpenStack
 - Benchmark both setups
 - Compare performance and efficiency
-- Produce a full technical report + poster for CHPC evaluation

 ---